nedialkova-lab/mim-tRNAseq/README.md

 	mv usearch10.0.240_i86linux32 usearch
 	cp usearch /usr/local/bin
 ```
-For this, root access is required.
+For this last cp command, root access is required.
 However, if this is not possible, please add the path to the usearch binary to your PATH:
 ```bash
 export PATH=$PATH:full/path/to/usearch
 ```